Article 3 of 3

 Wind power strategy

 The main way of achieving this target is the Renewables Obligation (RO) for UK electricity suppliers.
 The RO requires energy companies to source a specific and annually increasing percentage of their electricity from renewable sources.
+You can find out where individual energy companies source their energy from in our energy company reviews.

 Opposition to wind farms